 Identify and Classify Sensitive Data

 It is important to determine and classify sensitive data with extra security controls.
-This data should then be filtered by the level of sensitivity, and then be secured with the appropriate security controls.
+This data should then be filtered by the sensitivity level and secured with the appropriate security controls.

 Apply Access Controls

-Security teams should focus their energy on the processes of authentication, authorization, and session management through the provisioning of a robust Identity and Access Management (IAM) mechanism.
+Security teams should focus their energy on the authentication, authorization, and session management processes by provisioning a robust Identity and Access Management (IAM) mechanism.
 With the right access controls in place, organizations must ensure that only the intended individuals can view and modify sensitive data.

 Perform Proper Data Encryption with Strong, Updated Protocols